 (venv) $ pip install Flask

 This command installs the Flask package plus all of its dependencies (e.g., the other packages needed by Flask):

-It`s a good idea to save the packages (including version numbers) that are being used in the project:
+It's a good idea to save the installed packages (including version numbers) to a file called requirements.txt.

 pip install -r requirements.txt.

 Now it's time to actually write some Python code!

 In the top-level directory that was created, create a new file called app.py.
 Then, in your text editor of choice, add the following content:

 app = Flask(__name__)

 This file creates a new instance of the Flask app and defines a single route that returns the "Hello World!" statement.
 This is a very basic app, but that's the point: It quickly tells us whether everything has been configured properly or not.